-Rent transportation: For the quickets and best transportation around the area, rent ATVs, bikes or motorcycles.
+Rent transportation: For the quickest and best transportation around the area, rent ATVs, bikes or motorcycles.

 Closest International Airport: Juan Santamaria (SJO)

-Santa Teresa has a large population of foreigners, which means you can find unique cuisine from all ove the world.
+Santa Teresa has a large population of foreigners, which means you can find unique cuisine from all over the world in some unique and diverse restaurants.
 For great Mexican food on the beach, try Habaneros.
 Maybe you want to try Israeli food?
 We suggest Zula.
 For vegan options you can try the Zwart Art Cafe.